AlexNexton/MS2-LingLang/README.md

 - User accounts to store personal details securely;
   - Personal Profile.
   - Once logged in, the user would have access to a huge variety of games for learning a second language.
-  - Progress assessment chart to show the user how well they're doing.
+  - Progress assessment chart to show the user how well they are doing.
 - Google Translator;
   - Option to choose one's first language upon loading the site.
 - Weekly News letter and challenges for current and future user/clients.